Counting sheep: In popular culture

 Serta, an American mattress manufacturer, uses animated sheep characters in its "Counting Sheep" advertising campaign, which it launched in 2000.
 The advertisements and characters were created by Aardman Animations.

-In Goodnight Mr. Bean, the thirteenth episode of the Mr. Bean television series, the titular character has difficulty falling asleep.
-After failing other methods, he takes out a picture of a flock of sheep and begins counting them, first with his finger and then, after losing count a few times, with the assistance of a calculator.
-When he sees the number of sheep (albeit inaccurate) on the calculator display, he finally and instantly falls asleep.
+In "Goodnight Mr. Bean", the thirteenth episode of the Mr. Bean television series, the titular character has difficulty falling asleep, only managing to do so after inaccurately counting a flock of sheep in a picture by means of a calculator.

-In Shaun the Sheep Championsheeps, a 2012 series of sports-themed animated shorts, the "counting sheep" cliché is referenced in the episode entitled "Steeplechase".
+In Shaun the Sheep Championsheeps, a 2012 series of sports-themed animated shorts, the "counting sheep" cliché is referenced in the episode titled "Steeplechase".
 In the short, Shaun and his fellow sheep participate in the steeplechase event.
 Bitzer the dog, who is the referee, and the other sheep and farm animals, who are spectators, all fall asleep watching Shaun and the other sheep running around the track and jumping over the hurdles.

-The title of Philip K. Dick's science fiction novel, Do Androids Dream of Electric Sheep?, references this term.
+The title of Philip K. Dick's science fiction novel Do Androids Dream of Electric Sheep? references this term.